LUMC from time to time has money available to subsidise training for members. This training may include

 - In the interests of transparency the decision should be primarily based on the information the candidates provide.

 - Should receive endorsement from another member of the committee to ensure a fair process has been followed if the individuals on the assessment panel are also candidates.

 - Ability to participate in the club after the training (for example not going overseas indefinitely the week after the training)

-Recommended assessment criteria (ask candidates to answer these when they respond to an expression of interest email)
+Recommended assessment criteria for selection process (ask candidates to answer these when they respond to an expression of interest email)

 1. Some general info about yourself- who you are, how long have you been participating in xx, what level do you participate, and any involvement in relevant club trips

 2. Why you think you would benefit from the training?

 3. How will the club benefit from you participating in the training?

 4. A brief outline of how you may have previously shown other requirements for running club trips- such as your organisational abilities, understanding and following the clubs risk management plan during trips, awareness of issues in the outdoors and of activity specific requirements